 For more information visit the Mabo Native Title website

 The Coming of the Light festival marks the day London Missionary Society first arrived in the Torres Strait.
 The missionaries landed at Erub Island on 1 July 1871, introducing Christianity to the region.

-National Aboriginal and Torres Strait Islander Children’s Day was established by the Secretariat of National Aboriginal and Islander Child Care (SNAICC) in 1988.
-Each year, SNAICC has a theme for Children’s Dat to highlight a significant issue, concern or hope for Aboriginal and Torres Strait Islander children.
+National Aboriginal and Torres Strait Islander Children’s Day was established by the Secretariat of National Aboriginal and Islander Child Care in 1988.
+A new theme is announced each year to highlight a significant issue or hope for Aboriginal and Torres Strait Islander children.